adinamatei/tutorialProjects/README.md

-# tutorialProjects
+# Tutorial Projects
-This deposit represent my learning period where I put some of my projects from tutorials
+This repository represent my learning period, where I put some of my projects from tutorials